keijiro/Pcx/README.md

 Pcx uses the 32-bit vertex index format that is newly introduced in Unity 2017.3, so it's not compatible with the previous versions of Unity.

-At the time this document is written, Unity 2017.3 is still in the beta testing phase.
-Note that it possibly introduces some issues with the final released version.

 Supported Formats
 -----------------